Brisbane River catchment flood study

 - Hydrology quantifies the volume of water draining from a catchment over time, taking into account the rainfall and catchment conditions.

 - Hydraulics describes the physical behaviour of water as it moves over the land surface, floodplain and pipe network into the creek or river, and finally into the sea.

-The results from the hydrologic assessments feed into the hydraulic assessment to determine flood parameters for the catchment including inundation depth, extent and duration of flooding and water velocity.
+The results from the hydrologic assessments feed into the hydraulic assessment to determine flood parameters for the catchment including inundation depth, extent and water velocity.
 Together, the hydrologic and hydraulic assessments will provide important information to help better plan for and minimise the impacts of future floods in the Brisbane River Catchment.

 The study area includes the Brisbane River catchment, with a focus on areas downstream of Wivenhoe Dam including Lockyer Creek, the Bremer River and major tributaries such as Oxley Creek.

 The study represents a comprehensive technical investigation of Brisbane River flood behaviour and downstream effects.
 It will ensure that any future flood risk assessment takes into account the complex and variable nature of rainfall and flooding in the catchment.